Mohammad-R-Rashid/Cancer-Assessment-From-Medication-History/documentation/read_me.txt

 Description of each component:
-1. app.py is the master conroller of the program.
- It controls the flow of the functions and other pages.
+1.app.py is the master conroller of the program --- TO RUN THE APP, RUN THIS PAGE IN TERMINAL ----- It controls the flow of the functions and other pages.
 It also chooses when to run the model and when to display different pages.
 2. calculations.py is responsible for the creation of the translation of the initial_database/InitialDB.sql into a .db file.
  It also calcuates relative risk from collected data to expand upon the initial initial_database.
 3. regression_model.py is responsible for control of the regression mode -- both training and testing.